Ready to give your time, talent and treasure?

-- Your skill level: Goodcompany is targeted at professionals who have a University degree and/or several years work experience.
+- Your skill level: GoodCompany is targeted at professionals who have a University degree and/or several years of work experience.
 Undergraduate students should not be applying for volunteer projects unless the professional level specified is appropriate.

-- While it’s important not to apply for projects above your skill level, people have a tendency to undervalue their skills.
+- While it’s important not to apply for projects above your skill level, people tend to undervalue their skills.
 When you take a moment to think about it, you may be surprised to think of all the skills you have acquired working as a professional.
-Your core skills may include leadership, mentoring, public speaking, training, project management and communications.
+Your core skills may include leadership, mentoring, public speaking, training, project management, and communications.
 For example, if you have good written communication skills, you don’t necessarily have to work in the media unit to apply for a volunteer project looking for a writer or editor.

-- Your volunteer project application: We recommend you include a brief summary of your work experience to help the charity make their decision.
+- Your volunteer project application: We recommend you include a summary of your work experience to help the charity make its decision.
 You can also include a Personal Summary as part of the application to the charity

 - One application at a time: Whilst you can apply for more than one volunteer project at a time, we recommend you allow reasonable time for the charity to review and reply to your application (unless you have lots of time to volunteer!) as the chances of the charity wanting to meet you and discuss the project are very high.